chaohuang/mirror_mmetric/README.md

   -o, --outputModel arg  path to output model (obj or ply file)
-      --mode arg         the sampling mode in [face,grid,map,sdiv,ediv] --hideProgress     hide progress display in console for use by robot -h, --help             Print usage
+      --mode arg         the sampling mode in [face,grid,map,sdiv,ediv] --hideProgress     hide progress display in console for use by robot --outputCsv arg    filename of the file where per frame statistics will append. (default: )
+  -h, --help             Print usage

  ediv mode options: